-Each island has its own unique flavor, but you're sure to find , and beautiful vistas no matter what island you choose.
-Be sure to take advantage of local farmers markets.
-Most of the overpriced food you see in the chain grocery stores has to be shipped in from the mainland, but locally grown produce is delicious, cheap and your purchase feeds the local economy.
+Each island has its own unique flavor, but you're sure to find mountainous hikes, waterfalls and beautiful vistas no matter what island you choose.
+Be sure to take advantage of the local farmer's markets.
+Most of the overpriced food you see in the chain grocery stores have to be shipped in from the mainland, but locally grown produce is delicious, cheap and your purchase feeds the local economy.
 And perusing the longans , rambutans and star fruits of a local farmers market is quite a unique experience.

-Driving around the islands is easy. , for example.
-The Garden Isle has just one main road that makes a backwards "C." The road isn't a perfect circle because it's blocked by the towering .
+Driving around the islands is easy.
+Take Kauai, for example.
+The Garden Isle has just one main road that makes a backward "C." The road isn't a perfect circle because it's blocked by the towering Na Pali Coast.
 Most everything you'd want to see on the island is off this main road, and the speed limit never gets above 50 mph.
-Just make sure to watch out for slower moving scooters.
+Just make sure to watch out for slower-moving scooters.

-A car is the only way that you'll be able to experience theon Maui with its myriad of viewpoints, hidden swimming holes, waterfalls and rainforests.
-A may cost a little bit up front, but it can take you to plenty of free attractions like different beaches, trailheads, waterfalls and viewpoints.
+A car is the only way that you'll be able to experience the Road to Hanaon Maui with its myriad of viewpoints, hidden swimming holes, waterfalls, and rainforests.
+A rental car may cost a little bit upfront, but it can take you to plenty of free attractions like different beaches, trailheads, waterfalls, and viewpoints.
 And we always recommend that you spend at least a week on each island.
 A car will allow you to see as much as possible before you have to reluctantly board that plane.
 And speaking of planes, a rental car will get you to and from the airport which saves you money on airport transfers.
 It’s a win, win, win situation.

 Aloha is being one with the world around you.
 If someone else suffers then you suffer.
 If the land hurts then you hurt.
 And, in turn, you are always ready to help Mother Earth or your fellow human.
 It's a calm, laid-back and caring way of life, and it's something you can dive right into during your trip to Hawaii.

-You can also enjoy cultural experiences that radiate Aloha.
+You can also enjoy the cultural experiences that radiate Aloha.
 Luaus and hula dances welcome all travelers where you'll experience the Aloha spirit expressed through food and dance.
-But the truly best way to experience is to talk with the locals.
-Ask them their favorite hikes, restaurants and experiences, and be taken in by the Aloha spirit.
+But the truly best way to experience Aloha is to talk with the locals.
+Ask them their favorite hikes, restaurants, and experiences, and be taken in by the Aloha spirit.

-You'll need to do some research to get the most out of your .
-First thing is first -- you need to pick an island.
-Each island has its own character, climate, features and points of interest, and the differences are too many to list here.
+You'll need to do some research to get the most out of your Hawaiian vacation.
+The first thing is first -- you need to pick an island.
+Each island has its own character, climate, features, and points of interest and the differences are too many to list here.
 But your destination island will dictate your research.

 Day 1 - Physical activity.
-This could be a , or an .
+This could be a hike, surfing or an epic snorkel.
 Just get the blood flowing.